SPI Engine Instruction Set Specification

 v

-The configuration writes instruction updates a Configuration Registers of the SPI Engine execution module with a new value.
+The configuration write instruction updates the Configuration Registers of the SPI Engine execution module with a new value.

 Bits